Geophysical Characteristics of the Sacred Site Location

 If we are not dealing with some bizarre coincidence, what could the ancients have been seeking at fault zones?
 The first, obvious answer is that these parts of the Earth's crust have been subjected to considerable tectonic forces; they are natural "energy zones".
 Faults tend to have high mineralization around them affecting local electric and magnetic fields, and to be points of weakness where stress and strain in the crust can manifest, causing energy effects within and above the ground.
 (3)

-In nearly every region of the world ancient people revered particular rock outcroppings, springs, caves and forest groves.
-Energy-monitoring studies have revealed that many of these sites do indeed have unusual geophysical energy anomalies relative to the surrounding countryside.
+Ancient people revered particular rock outcroppings, springs, caves, and forest groves in nearly every region of the world.
+Energy-monitoring studies have revealed that many sites have unusual geophysical energy anomalies relative to the surrounding countryside.
 Not having scientific devices to measure the high-energy fields of these sites, how did prehistoric people determine their precise locations?
 Perhaps an answer may be found in the human faculty of sensing; ancient people somehow felt the energies of the sites.
-While this idea may at first seem preposterous, it gains credibility when we learn that neuroscientists estimate contemporary human beings use no more than 5-15 percent of their inherent mental faculties.
+While this idea may initially seem preposterous, it gains credibility when we learn that neuroscientists estimate that contemporary human beings use no more than 5-15 percent of their inherent mental faculties.
 Perhaps prehistoric people used, consciously or unconsciously, other parts of the brain that allowed them to sense the energy fields of the sacred sites.
 It is common knowledge that human beings develop skills and understandings uniquely appropriate to the place and time in which they live.
-Ancient people, living in harmony with the Earth and dependent upon its bounty for all their needs, may have developed skills that modern people no longer use, cultivate or even recognize.
-Therefore, in the same way any of us today can sense variations in temperature - simply a change in the thermal energy field - prehistoric people could perhaps sense subtle geophysical energies at particular places on the land.
+Ancient people, living in harmony with the Earth and dependent upon its bounty for all their needs, may have developed skills that modern people no longer use, cultivate, or even recognize.
+Therefore, in the same way, any of us today can sense temperature variations - simply a change in the thermal energy field - prehistoric people could perhaps feel subtle geophysical energies at particular places on the land.

 To give further credibility to this hypothesis, consider the ability of various animal species to travel with unerring accuracy across great distances.
-Pigeons are able to home from hundreds of miles away, salmon return to their birthplace after swimming halfway around the world and swallows return to a previous year's nesting place after journeys of 10,000 miles.
+Pigeons can come home from hundreds of miles away, salmon return to their birthplace after swimming halfway around the world, and swallows return to a previous year's nesting place after journeys of 10,000 miles.
 How is this possible?
-Unable to explain the phenomenon, scientists have suggested that these animals have some kind of brain mechanism that gives them the ability to navigate by sensing the electromagnetic fields that crisscross the planet.
-In other words, these species have a "turned on" brain and sensing faculty in relation to the energetic environment in which they live.
-Is it not conceivable that the species Homo sapiens, with its enormously complex brain, has a similar (though currently mostly unused) sensing faculty?
+Unable to explain the phenomenon, scientists have suggested that these animals have some brain mechanism that allows them to navigate by sensing the electromagnetic fields that crisscross the planet.
+In other words, these species have a "turned-on" brain and sensing faculty about the energetic environment in which they live.
+Is it not conceivable that Homo sapiens, with its enormously complex brain, has a similar (though currently primarily unused) sensing faculty?
 Possessing such a faculty does not necessarily imply having a conscious awareness or understanding of the sensing process.
 A bird can return to its nesting place without having (as far as we know) any conscious mental awareness of the behavior.
 Prehistoric people could likewise have been attracted to the power places on the Earth without even being aware of the attraction.

-The ancients sensed the places of power but how then would they explain them?
+The ancients sensed the places of power, but how then would they explain them?
 Not having the scientific knowledge to understand the geological causes of their felt experiences of power place energies, prehistoric people might have sought to explain those energies with myths and legends about spirits, deities, gods and goddesses, and magical powers.
 The sacred sites of antiquity were those places where spirits entered from otherworldly realms.
-In order to more fully understand the powers of these places, it is important that we study the connection between the existence of localized geophysical anomalies and the so-called paranormal phenomena spoken of in the miracles and legends of holy places.
+In order to more fully understand the powers of these places, we must study the connection between the existence of localized geophysical anomalies and the so-called paranormal phenomena spoken of in the miracles and legends of holy places.